PhilippeR26/starknet-encode-decode/tuto.md

 A tuple is a group of values of random types, enclosed in parenthesis.
 We will test a tuple, with the same case used for the Custom enum test.

-For encoding, Select  `PhilTest2::PhilTest2::MyEnum` type, and click `Encode type` tab.
+For encoding, select  `PhilTest2::PhilTest2::MyEnum` type, and click `Encode type` tab.
 Try to encode this Enum with the variant `Error`, including a tuple of two literal : `new CairoCustomEnum({ Error: cairo.tuple(400,13) });`.
 Encoding result is `2, 400, 13`.

 For decoding, click `Decode type` tab.